 From a headless Coloradan animal celebrity to a time when a small part of the state was widely known as “the richest square mile on Earth,” we’re celebrating some famous events in Colorado’s history.
 Let’s learn a little about what Colorado is known for.

 There are plenty of interesting, historical events packed into Colorado’s relatively short time as a territory and state in the union.
 The Pikes Peak Gold Rush kicked off the big modern migration into Colorado in July of 1858.
 The bulk of people would follow the next year, dubbing them the “59ers” as opposed to California’s “49ers”, ten years prior.

 The rush lasted until 1861 when Colorado organized into an incorporated territory.
 It was previously part of Kansas Territory.
-It become part of the Union states on August 1st, 1876.
-This dubbed in the “Centennial State” because it happened 100 years after the 1776 Declaration of Independence.
+It became part of the Union states on August 1st, 1876.
+This dubbed it the “Centennial State” because it happened 100 years after the 1776 Declaration of Independence.
 Another migration boom dubbed the “Green Rush” happened after Colorado legalized recreational marijuana in January 2014.

 Here are some bizarre famous Colorado history events, in no particular order:

 Every March, throngs of visitors head up to the small mountain town of Nederland to drink copious amounts of alcohol, listen to live music, and race coffins to celebrate the local legacy of the town’s 100% real “frozen dead guy.”